 Look for Natural Linking Patterns:

 - Backlinks should appear natural and not forced.
-Unusual patterns of linking, such as a sudden influx of backlinks, could indicate manipulation or spam.
+Unusual linking patterns, such as a sudden influx of backlinks, could indicate manipulation or spam.

 Identify Broken or Toxic Links:

-You can use specialized tools designed for this purpose to identify broken or toxic backlinks.
-These are links that lead to non-existent pages or are associated with questionable content.
+You can use specialized tools designed to identify broken or toxic backlinks.
+These links lead to non-existent pages or are associated with questionable content.

 Consider using the following tools: